Kunal628-hue/Kunal628-hue/README.md

 ### 👨‍💻 About Me

-•⁠  ⁠Software developer with interest in *Full-Stack, Android & Open Source* •⁠  ⁠Focused on writing *clean, scalable, and maintainable code* •⁠  ⁠Actively practicing *DSA & competitive programming* •⁠  ⁠Based in India 🇮🇳
+• Software developer with interest in *Full-Stack, Android & Open Source*
+• Focused on writing *clean, scalable, and maintainable code*
+• Actively practicing *DSA & competitive programming*
+• Passionate about *Trading & Financial Markets*
+• Based in India 🇮🇳

 ---